 To achieve this goal, the Commission works closely with national governments and relevant organisations and companies.
 An annual Digital Agenda Assembly brings these stakeholders together to assess progress and emerging challenges.

-Although more than half of all Europeans are regular internet users, and mobile phone penetration is even higher, the EU wants to maximise the use of information technologies.
+Although more than half of all Europeans are regular internet users, and even more use mobile phones, the EU wants to maximise the use of information technologies.
+This means: